amirsciammas/interview-frontend-engineer/README.md

 This runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.

-To run the test, sue the follwoing command:
+To run the tests, use the follwoing command:
 ### `npm test`

-This launches the test runner in the interactive watch mode.\
+This launches the test runner in the interactive watch mode.